Spiti Valley in winters: Self Drive Road Trip guide

 The kitchen is the warmest place in Spiti houses, as there is a burning Angithi throughout the day.
 So, if you feel excess of cold, rush there to normalize your body temperature.
 Don’t touch any metal with bare hands, as there are chances of your skin sticking to the metal.
 If in any case, that happens, don’t pull your hand away.
 Pour hot water to detach your hand.

 If you have any more question or need any more information, feel free to type in the comments.
-We will be happy to answer them.
+We will be happy to answer all about Spiti Valley in winter.
 Till then, please share it with your friends and family.